-During the year ended 31 December 2007, the Parent Company was served with an administrative subpoena and, subsequently in March 2008 with a grand jury subpoena, by the US Government in connection with an investigation into certain aspects of the Subsistence Prime Vendor ("SPV") Contract which expired in December 2010.
+In 2007, the Parent Company was served with an administrative subpoena and, subsequently, in March 2008, with a grand jury subpoena, by the US Government in connection with an investigation into certain aspects of the Subsistence Prime Vendor ("SPV") Contract which expired in December 2010.
 In addition, some employees of the Group were served with civil investigative demands.
 The Parent Company cooperated with this investigation and produced numerous records in response to this request.

 In November 2009, the Parent Company was indicted by a federal grand jury in United States on multiple counts of False Claims Act violations.
-Furthermore, The United States Department of Justice also joined the civil qui tam lawsuit against the Parent Company under the US False Claims Act.
-The Department of Justice is claiming substantial damages for alleged violations in both the criminal and civil proceedings.
+Furthermore, The United States Department of Justice also joined the qui tam lawsuit against the Parent Company under the US False Claims Act (the "Qui Tam Proceedings").
+The Department of Justice is claiming substantial damages for alleged violations.
 The Parent Company pled not guilty to the indictment.
-Between February and November 2012, both the parties filed various motions and opposition briefs which are pending before the court for ruling.
+Between February and November 2012, both parties filed various motions and opposition briefs which are pending before the court for ruling.
 The Parent Company's filings included motions to dismiss the indictment on various grounds and a motion to transfer venue to another judicial district.